How To Improve Your Picking Technique

 This is picking up & down.
 Work on finger exercises across the fretboard in any way you choose and pick each string individually up & down.
 Upon the first note & down o the second & so forth & so forth.

-Practice this slowly at first & focus on getting good tone.
-If you’re playing electric play on a clean channel so that you can really hear yourself & study your approach & really listen to yourself.
+Practice this slowly at first & focus on getting a good tone.
+If you’re playing electric play on a clean channel so that you can really hear yourself & study your approach & listen to yourself.

 Step 2.
 Practice in front of a mirror:

-Get the mirror to focus on your picking hand so that you can really see what your hand is doing & you’ll get insight into your playing that you didn’t already see.
+Get the mirror to focus on your picking hand so that you can see what your hand is doing & you’ll get insight into your playing that you didn’t already see.